babsgenius2001/PolishNotationComputation/README.md

 * First Pull the application from the repo: https://github.com/babsgenius2001/PolishNotationComputation.git

-* Compile the whole application - SinchTechnicalAssignment by running:
+* Compile the whole application - PolishNotationComputation by running:

 ```
 mvn clean package